Ekskursantas/MongoDBReader/README.md

 It will print out all the answers to the questions below.

+GetAllUniqueUsers():

+This function finds all the unique users in the database.

+GetMostLinkingUsers():

+This function prints the top 10 most others mentioning/linking users.

+GetMostLinkedUsers():

+This function prints the top 5 most mentioned/linked users.

+GetMostActiveUser():

+This function finds the top 5 most actice users that posted the most tweets.

+GetMostNegativeTweets():

+This function returns top 5 most negative users.
+That used specific keywords indicated in the function (ex. sad, pissed, mad, etc.), polarity and the amount of negative tweets.

+GetMostPositiveTweets():

+This function returns top 5 most positive users.
+That used specific keywords indicated in the function (ex. happy, amazing, excited, etc.), polarity and the amount of positive tweets.

 Queries corresponding to the following questions:

     How many Twitter users are in the database?